zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 We can write Java code in the editor and run our programs from the IntelliJ IDE itself.
 We can check that everything is working by entering the following code in the editor.
-Make sure you replace `package com.myname` with what you named your package.
+Make sure you replace `package com.myname.week_1` with what you named your package.

-    package com.myname;
+    package com.myname.week_1;

     public class Main {